atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 The greatest form of looksmaxxer art is the *BP edit*.
 Camille Paglia would probably say BP edits follow in the ancient Greek tradition, for their depiction of the glorious and shining Apollonian androgyne's victory over the aeternal Dionysian cavern-vagina.
 Or something like that.

 BPers are obsessed with a select few male models whose faces they believe fit perfectly within the objective and millimeter-precise standards of "Chad": Sean O'Pry, Jordan Barrett, Francisco Lachowski. (you'll notice these names overlap a lot with 2013 Wattpad fancasts).
-The BP edit will typically begin with a Normie/Becky, or even a sub-5, saying that looks don't matter, etc. Then a literal black pill or a skull emoji will come flashing on screen, This is followed by a montage of these models (and a few looksmaxxing influencers) It is not an exaggeration to
+The BP edit will typically begin with someone saying that looks don't matter, etc. Then a literal black pill or a skull emoji will come flashing on screen
+This is followed by a montage of these models (and a few looksmaxxing influencers) It is not an exaggeration to